NPMS Releases Consensus Statement on Venous Thromboembolism During Pregnancy

 Maternal morbidity and mortality are commonly caused by venous thromboembolism (VTE), which accounts for approximately 9% to 31% of pregnancy-related deaths, depending on the country.
 The main strategy for preventing VTE-related mortality is thromboprophylaxis, but guidance regarding its use differs across specialties and organizations, including the Royal College of Obstetricians and Gynaecologists (RCOG), the American College of Obstetricians and Gynecologists (ACOG), and the American College of Chest Physicians (ACCP).

 For this reason, the National Partnership for Maternal Safety (NPMS), a group made up of a variety of leaders in women's health care, has created a safety bundle to review current guidance and make recommendations.
 The aim is to have all the birthing centers in the United States adapt this bundle to their patients and resources, rather than a single national protocol.
 The bundle is an overview of current recommendations to help guide application and create uniformity across practices.
-This document was developed by official representatives from the American Association of Blood Banks; the American Academy of Family Physicians; the American College of Nurse-Midwives;
+This document was developed by official representatives from the American Association of Blood Banks; the American Academy of Family Physicians; the American College of Nurse-Midwives; the ACOG; the Association of Women's Health, Obstetric and Neonatal Nurses; the Society for Maternal-Fetal Medicine; and the Society for Obstetric Anesthesia and Perinatology.

 Coverage of guidelines from other organizations does not imply endorsement by AFP or the AAFP.